jlschuma/DatabaseProj/README.md

 ADDITIONAL COMMANDS: I can also Create/Update Employees, or show all the employees for my Store

 Franchise Manager (UserId 2)
-Franchise Manager: I can use my interface to see how much each store has sold, and how they bought bought ** Add Date Check
+Franchise Manager: I can use my interface to see how much each store has sold, and how they bought ** Add Date Check
 - 4. Show all Customer Bills grouped by Customer
 - 5. Show all Vendor Bills groups by Vendor
 ADDITIONAL COMMANDS: I can also Show all employees, Create an Employee, Show all Stores or Create a Store